VOIP Security: Protecting Your Business Communications

 2. Separate VOIP from Other Network Traffic

-Keep VOIP systems on a different network from regular internet traffic.
-This reduces the risk of cyberattacks spreading.
+Keep your VOIP systems on a different network from regular internet traffic.
+This reduces the risk of cyberattacks spreading to your VOIP system, enabling a more secure environment for your communications.

 3. Secure Your VOIP Gateway

-Use a Session Border Controller (SBC) to filter and control traffic between your internal network and the internet.
-This helps block unauthorized access and attacks.
+Utilize a Session Border Controller (SBC) to filter and control traffic between your internal network and the internet.
+An SBC helps block unauthorized access and thwarts potential attacks.

 4. Use Strong Passwords and Multi-Factor Authentication (MFA)